 Economic Model: an economic sustainability model developed by the consulting firm Economic Planning System to reflect Mountain Village's economy.
 Refer to the Economic Development Element, page 29.

-Efficiency Lodge Unit: zoning designation that allows for the construction of a habitable one-room space, with separate bath and limited kitchen facilities, used primarily for short-term accommodations.
-Limited kitchen facilities may include a sink, microwave, two-element burner, six cubic foot (maximum) refrigerator, trash compactor and garbage disposal; may be condominiumized.
+Efficiency Lodge Unit. zoning designation that allows for the construction of a habitable one-room space, with separate bath and limited kitchen facilities, used primarily for short-term accommodations.
+Limited kitchen facilities may include a sink, microwave, two-element burner, six cubic foot (maximum) refrigerator, trash compactor and garbage disposal, may be condominiumized.

-Employee Apartment: zoning designation that allows for the construction of any building or portion thereof which contains three or more dwelling units that cannot be separately conveyed as individual units and that contain living facilities and the occupancy of which is limited to employees and encumbered by the Employee Housing Restriction.
+portion thereof which contains three or more dwelling units that cannot be separately conveyed as individual units and that contain living facilities and the occupancy of which is limited to employees and encumbered by the Employee Housing Restriction.

-Employee Condominium: zoning designation that allows for the construction of an individual dwelling unit, the occupancy of which is limited to employees, within a common interest community in which portions of the real estate are designated for separate ownership solely by the owners of the separate ownership portions and encumbered by the Employee Housing Restriction.
+approved by Town Council per the provisions of Employee Condominium: zoning designation that allows for the construction of an individual dwelling unit, the occupancy of which is limited to employees, within a common interest community in which portions of the real estate are designated for separate ownership solely by the owners of theseparate ownership portions and encumbered by the Employee Housing Restriction.

-Employee Dormitory: zoning designation that allows for the construction of an individual room that provides sleeping and living accommodations with shared kitchen and recreational facilities and that cannot be separately conveyed as an individual unit and that the occupancy of which is limited to employees and encumbered by the Employee Housing Restriction.
+Employee Dormitory: zoning designation that allows for the construction of an individual room that provides sleeping and living accommodationswith shared kitchen and recreational facilities andthat cannot be separately conveyed as an individual unit and that the occupancy of which is limited to employees and encumbered by the Employee Housing Restriction.

-Employee Housing: units that are encumbered by the Employee Housing Restriction and have a zoning designation of: (i) employee single- family; (ii) employee condominium; (iii) employee apartment; or (iv)employee dormitory.
+Employee Housing: units that are encumbered by the Employee Housing Restriction and have a zoning designation of: (i) employee single-family; (ii) employee condominium; (iii) employee apartment; or (iv)employee dormitory.